cmu-mfi/rtc/doc/index.md

 The Robotics Training Center (RTC) is a project funded by [NIST](https://www.nist.gov/) in 2023-2024.
 The project was proposed by [Carnegie Mellon University](https://www.cmu.edu/) in collaboration with the [ARM Institute](https://arminstitute.org/)

-The center includes a set of robots repeatedly performing manufacturing and assembly manipulation tasks with an adjustable level of variation.
+The center includes a set of robots performing manufacturing and assembly manipulation tasks with an adjustable level of variation.
 To achieve the vision, the project consisted of five core thrusts:

 1. **Self-supervised vision-based object manipulation**
 2. **Vibrotactile sensing for monitoring manufacturing processes**
 3. **Integration and development of a digital backbone for large-scale data collection and processing in robotics training**
-4. Identification of technology adoption incentive mechanisms for manufacturing ecosystems
+4. Identifying incentives for the adoption of the technology in manufacturing environments
-5. Development of strategies for the transition of the above technologies to the ARM Institute ecosystem
+5. Developing strategies for the transition of the above technologies to the ARM Institute

-The website is documentation of the robotic system which is a result of the first three thrusts.
+This website is a documentation of the robotic system which is a result of the first three thrusts.

 *<insert license and collaboration medium>*

 ### Purpose

-* To create robotic skills that can be combined with each other to enable a robot to perform a manufacturing task
+* Create robotic skills that can be combined together to enable a robot to perform a manufacturing task.
+We focused on the following:
-* For manufacturing tasks, we focus on the following

 | ![lego](files/lego-small.png) | ![nist](files/nist-1-small.jpg)      |
 | ----------------------------- | ------------------------------------ |
 | LEGO block assembly           | NIST task board #1 (insertion tasks) |

-* To create an autonomy pipeline that can be transferred to the [ARM Institute](https://arminstitute.org/) for generalization across the robots that they have, and for extension to other forms of manufacturing tasks, as appropriate
+* Create an autonomy pipeline that can be transferred to the [ARM Institute](https://arminstitute.org/) for generalization across the robots that they have, and for extension to other forms of manufacturing tasks

 ### Contributions